cacophony-wj/tSoD/README.md

 Drop a line in [#unofficial-modlist-support] on the **Wabbajack Discord Server** if you need help.
 The list is only available there, so you should be there already.
 I can't guarantee I can fix your problem but I can damn well try.

-# I would prefer you read the below as well.
-But if you don't, at least your game will work.

-### This is two guides

-I began with the Fallout 3 STEP guide "Clear and Present Danger" from [Kelmych] available [here](https://wiki.step-project.com/User:Kelmych/Fallout3).
-I removed mods I found to be problematic, such as "20th century weapons" with its nightmare of patches and "RobCo Certified" with compatibility problems.
-I also took out a couple things not to my taste.
-Can't remember what, sorry.
-There were a few remaining items that were left untextured, so for those I filled in details and highlights from the "Fallout 3 Overhaul Guide" available [here](https://www.nexusmods.com/fallout3/mods/23468).
-All credit goes to those authors, all I did was create an automated installation blending those two approaches.
-Please don't bother anyone on STEP or the Nexus about this abortion, I'll handle any and all questions because it's my responsibility.

-### Known problems

-Experience gains are too high.
-You'll jump 40XP discovering Springvale just outside the Vault which will bump you halfway to level 3 since you'll already be level 2 from Vault 101's bullcrap.
-I know nothing about how to correct this yet.
-Also, Fallout Redesigned (Project Beauty) seems to be a rather inconsistent mod.
-Caucasian heads on African bodies, pasty white faces, the list goes on.
-I have tried all the solutions the crappy search engines will give me but have yet to find a satisfactory answer other than removing the mod.
-I decided not to do that since the NPCs that work look damn good.
-I thought to remove the body replacers too but all the armors fit those meshes and have the weird black bars on chests problem if you deactivate them.
-Another thing, don't message me about neck seams.
-Nobody ever solved neck seams in Fallout 3 or NV.
-The best solution was... equipping every NPC with a blingy neck chain to cover it up.
-Also the body replacers are nude, so don't play this in a sensitive environment.

 ## Can't launch the game

 _Application Load Error X_